 The Magic of A Christmas Tree Gnome

 Do you like to decorate for Christmas as much as I do?
 Gnomes are a BIG trend this year!
 They are adorable.
-I’ve seen many shapes, sizes, and colors.
-But, I wanted something different.
-Something that was cute, inexpensive and traditional.
-Being a creative person I knew I could come up with something that fit the bill.
-Dollar tree is one of my favorite stores to get inspired.
-Could I create the perfect Christmas Gnome?
+I’ve seen many shapes, sizes, and colors, but I wanted something different.
+I wanted something that was cute, inexpensive, and traditional.
+Being a creative person, I knew I could come up with something that fit the bill.
+Dollar Tree is a place that inspires me.
+Could I create the perfect Christmas tree gnome?

 - 3 Dollar Tree Christmas trees

 - Pair of child’s mittens

 - Glue gun

 - Glitter bush pick (if desired)

 Picking The Perfect Materials

 Since it was Christmas and I wanted to stick with traditional colors, red, green, and white with a splash of glitter is what was on my mind.
 So my trip to Dollar Tree now became a challenge that I readily accepted.
 Leaning towards a Santa type creature, the first thing that came to mind was a Santa hat.
 It happened to be the first thing I found!
 Because I was trying to create a Christmas gnome, a nose was the next thing I needed.
 As I looked around, I came across a pack of red medium-sized Christmas balls.
 Some had glitter and some were red and shiny.
 They were perfect for my Christmas gnome nose.
 I wanted my Christmas gnome to be as unique and special as Christmas morning.

 The Angels Were Singing